OffcierCia/Crypto-OpSec-SelfGuard-RoadMap/README.md

 > Try not to enable such a psychological phenomenon as the [tunnel effect](https://corescholar.libraries.wright.edu/cgi/viewcontent.cgi?article=1006&context=isap_2005), which [refers us to the aviation psychology](https://en.wikipedia.org/wiki/Aviation_psychology) and [flight psychology](https://www.bps.org.uk/psychologist/psychology-flight), to emerge and expand.
 When [experienced pilots](https://flightsafety.org/asw-article/attention%E2%80%89on-deck) get overly focused on one item while disregarding or ignoring all other warnings, they have an accident.
 I hope you understood my guide correctly and did not allow this to happen.
 Be cautious, don't rush, and stay calm.
 When you are hungry, unwell, or defenseless, do not act on emotion.

-This is all correct, but nothing stops you from doing a fork or ordering an independent audit of the tools you are going to use , does it?
+This is all correct, but nothing stops you from doing a fork or ordering an independent audit of the tools you are going to use, does it?
 With all said, it all depends on what you are going to get in result and against whom you are acting.

 - [The Only Safe Way to Store Crypto](https://officercia.mirror.xyz/p1ieZdxQWH4yHCNOXNPHyT8So1cY0X_wMGKwdmavi7s)
 - [An ultimate list of rules any on-chain survivor should follow to stay safe!](https://officercia.mirror.xyz/_nD1Rtxe1PplK-NQzIq9sl-KNtajQG0aKqYsV36RTjA)